semgrep/semgrep-docs/docs/deployment/deployment-checklist.md

 ## Stakeholders and deployment team

 Semgrep integrates deeply and early in the development process.
-For medium-to-large teams, typically of more than 10 developers, coordinating before the deployment with other departments is crucial to a speedy roll-out.
+For medium-to-large teams, typically of more than 10 developers, coordinating with other departments before starting the deployment is crucial to an efficient roll-out.

 Here are some teams or departments that may be responsible for parts of your Semgrep deployment: